webpack/webpack.js.org/src/content/guides/asset-modules.md

   - smelukov
 ---

-Asset Modules - is a special type of modules that allows to use assets file (fonts, icons, etc) out of the box
+Asset Modules is a type of modules that allows to use assets files (fonts, icons, etc) without configuring additional loaders.

 Prior webpack 5 the frontend-developers was using: